Skip to main content

 Send Crash Reports

 Now you're ready to integrate Crashpad into your application.
-Add the code from the section Example code above to do this.
+Add the code from the section Example code above or from Crashpad Integration Guide for Visual Studio to do this.

 Finish